S1889112/EdinburghMSc/Dissertation Project 1; AMR/README.md

+# Small Instructions and Help

-# Open the R project to set the working directory.
+* Open R project to set working directory

-Run code in setup folder in order.
+* Run code in setup folder in order.
 Code should be self-contained, in that other files are sourced when dependencies are missing.